s-damian/rust-solana-wallet/README.md

 ### 🌐 recover_seed command

-> Generate and display a seed and Solana public key from a specific phrase.
+> Recover keypair and display a seed and Solana public key from a specific mnemonic phrase.

 > Command with arguments: cargo run -- recover_seed `<RECOVERY_PHRASE>`